Red Fort to be shut for public from July 21 to Independence Day | Law-Order

 - India

-The Red Fort will be shut for the public from July 21 to August 15 till the Independence Day celebrations are over, according to an order from the Archaeological Society of India.
+The Red Fort will be shut for the public from July 21 to August 15 till the Independence Day celebrations are over, according to an order from the Archaeological Survey of India.

 Usually, the fort stays shut for the public for a week before Independence Day, officials said.